TomaszKandula/RazorWebApp/README.md

 1. Vanilla JavaScript with AJAX.
 1. WebPack module bundler.

 User interaction is coded with plain JavaScript, no third party libraries/frameworks used.
-Code is organized into modules and each Razor Pages have its own dedicated JavaScript class that add events, perform binding and render buttons component and message box component (it returns HTML for given handle).
-While this is quite clean, it may not be easy to maintain, such approach usually leads to large overhead and it is not recommended for broader usage.
+Code is organized into modules.
+Each Razor Pages has its own dedicated JavaScript class that adds events, performs binding and render buttons component, and message box component (it returns HTML for given handle).
+While this is relatively clean, it may not be easy to maintain; such an approach usually leads to significant overhead, and it is not recommended for broader usage.

 ### Back-end